Viltaria/trie/README.md

 - [ ] Add Visual Hints
 - [ ] Add Possibilities for root level
 - [ ] Add total possibilities when you traverse the tree
+- [ ] Add linking a JSON file as well as uploading